Looking for the perfect place to buy ruby jewelry online?

 If you're buying an affordable ruby center stone under $1000 per carat, you're going to want to be able to see the stone clearly, whether it's through a 360 viewer like James Allen, high magnification like Brian Gavin, or showroom viewings at Zales.

-If you're buying a high quality ruby from Brian Gavin or Leibish and Co, seeing the stone isn't as important.
+If you're buying a high quality ruby from Blue Nile or Leibish and Co, seeing the stone isn't as important.
 You can pretty much guarantee that if you're paying those prices, you are receiving top quality ruby gemstones.

 Buy from a reputable dealer